Danish Wedding Cookies – Keebler Copycat Recipe

 Instructions

-• Pulse coconut in food processor 3-4 times; set aside
+• Pulse coconut, chocolate chips and oats in food processor 3-4 times

 • Add the following ingredients to a stand mixer and combine on medium speed until well blended

-2 sticks salted butter (1 cup), softened, ½ cup granulated sugar, ⅓ cup confectioner's sugar (powdered sugar), ¾ cup mini milk chocolate chips, 3 cups all-purpose flour, 2 tablespoons vanilla extract, 3 tablespoons heavy cream, ½ cup finely shredded sweetened coconut
+2 sticks salted butter (1 cup), softened, ½ cup granulated sugar, ⅓ cup confectioner's sugar (powdered sugar), 3 cups all-purpose flour, 2 teaspoons vanilla extract, 3 tablespoons heavy cream

 • Scoop dough into a tablespoon or small ice cream scooper, form a small ball, place on parchment paper and gently flatten; place dough balls about 1" inch from one another; bake @ 300℉ on the middle oven rack for 25-30 minutes.
 The cookies will not brown while baking; take a peek at the bottom to see if its slightly browned- that's how you know they're done.